Last updated Last updated April 10, 2025

 Step 5: Enter your email address

-Enter your email address in the opt out form, check the box to agree to the terms of service and privacy policy, then click “Continue.”
+Enter your email address in the opt-out form, check the box to agree to the terms of service and privacy policy, and then click “Continue.”

 TruthFinder suppression center Enter your email address in the opt out form